dvmarinoff/Flux/README.md

 Flux is an App for executing structured workouts on a smart trainer.

 - executing Zwift .zwo workouts
-- works with bluetooth smart trainers and heart rate monitors.
+- works with bluetooth smart trainers, power meters and heart rate monitors.
 - ERG mode and extended manual control of your trainer with Grade Simulation and Resistance mode.
-- recording .fit Activities compatible with all major platforms like Strava, Training Peaks, etc
+- recording .FIT Activities compatible with all major platforms like Strava, Training Peaks, etc
 - build-in collection of structured workouts to get you started
-- keyboard controls

 The web version is free to use and open source.
 It is developed as a static PWA, has zero dependancies and is completly independant to run.
 Everything happens in your Browser and stays in there.
-It uses Web Bluetooth, IndexDB, Local Storage, WakeLock API, Vibration API.
+It uses Web Bluetooth, Web Components, IndexDB, Local Storage, WakeLock API, Vibration API.

 _Status_: working on implementing ANT+ over Web Serial API for the browser.